isl-org/Open3D/docs/tutorial/visualization/visualizer_basic.rst

 draw function.

-In this tutorial, we assume that you have already installed Open3D and have executed the following import statements:
+In this tutorial, we assume that you have already installed Open3D and have run the following import statements:

 .. code-block:: python